yoonseo-han/MySQL_CRUD/README.md

 Web page that stores username and the comment that the user wrote <br />
-Relational Database used
+Relational Database used<br />
-Connect MySQL with NodeJs.
+Connect MySQL with NodeJs <br />
-Use NodeJS query to use database set by MySQL
+Use NodeJS query to use database set by MySQL<br />
-Use Nunjucks to represent the front-end web page Simple RESTapi design
+Use Nunjucks to represent the front-end web page<br />
+Simple RESTapi design